Xe/when-then-zen/README.md

-# cucumber-meditations
+# When Then Zen

-Meditation instructions from spiritual texts ripped out of the contexts of their spirituality and presented in the universal format of Gherkin
+Meditation instructions from spiritual texts ripped out of the contexts of their spirituality and presented in the universal format of Gherkin.